List of The Fairly OddParents characters: Cosmo

 Cosmo Julius Cosma (voiced by Daran Norris in the original Oh Yeah!
 Cartoons, the main TV series and related media, including the 2022 live-action revival/reboot series Fairly Odder and 2024 CG sequel series A New Wish, portrayed by Jason Alexander in A Fairly Odd Movie: Grow Up, Timmy Turner) is Wanda's husband, Poof's father, and Timmy and Chloe's godfather.
-He is known for his dimwitted personality and has been responsible for inadvertently causing disasters since he was born.
+He is known for his dimwitted and childish personality, his lack of common sense and has been responsible for inadvertently causing disasters since he was born.
 As explained in "Fairly Oddbaby", Cosmo's ability for destruction is such that when he was born, all fairies were henceforth no longer allowed to have children out of the fear that another potential fairy baby would be as bad as or worse than Cosmo.
-Although he is very laid back and dim, Cosmo is prone to fits of jealousy and becomes defensive when he sees others flirting with Wanda.
-He was the youngest fairy until Poof was born and, though he was considered an only child in earlier episodes, has a brother named Schnozmo that debuts later.
-His mother, Mama Cosma, is overprotective of Cosmo and thus despises Wanda.
-He has shown to love pudding, and a nickel named Philipp.
+Although he is very laid back, childish and dim, Cosmo is prone to fits of jealousy and becomes defensive when he sees others flirting with Wanda.
+He was the youngest fairy until Poof was born and, though he was considered an only child in earlier episodes, he had a brother named Schnozmo that debuts later.
+His mother, Mama Cosma, is overprotective of Cosmo and thus despises Wanda and tries to separate them.

 Wanda

 Wanda Venus Cosma (née Fairywinkle) (voiced by Susanne Blakeslee in the original Oh Yeah!
 Cartoons shorts, the main TV series and related media, including the 2022 live-action revival/reboot series Fairly Odder and 2024 CG sequel series A New Wish, portrayed by Cheryl Hines in A Fairly Odd Movie: Grow Up, Timmy Turner) is Cosmo's wife, Poof's mother, and Timmy and Chloe's godmother.
 She is depicted as being smart and caring.
 Unlike Cosmo, she tries to prevent Timmy from wishing for things which can be disastrous, though her attempts often fail.
 However, she is responsible for the extinction of dinosaurs, 65 million years ago.
-She has a sister, who is a popular actress, named Blonda whom she fights with a lot, as Wanda believes her sister's life as a Soap Star is easier than hers as a housewife.
+She has a sister, who is a popular actress, named Blonda whom she fights with a lot, as Wanda believes her sister's life as a star is easier than hers as a housewife.
 Wanda also has a father named Big Daddy, who also despises Cosmo similar to how Mama Cosma dislikes Wanda but to a much lesser extent.
 Wanda has an obsession with chocolate, and it is one of the only things that can distract her from her top priorities.

 Wanda's design, especially the hair swirl, is based on Wilma from The Flintstones.
-In the original pitch for the show she was named Venus and had blue hair.
+In the original pitch for the series, Wanda was named Venus and had blue hair.